 ReachOut CEO Ashley de Silva said that while the appeal of comfort foods and drinks was understandable, more nutritious options provided the right fuel for brains and bodies.

-“It’s tempting to rely on sugar and caffeine for a quick fix, but the reality is without a balanced approach you’re more likely to crash and burn.
+"It's tempting to rely on sugar and caffeine for a quick fix, but the reality is without a balanced approach you are more likely to crash and burn.

 "We undertook this research to discover more about the habits of young people when it comes to end of year exams, to see how we can all help students during this super stressful time.
 Some of the results are quite alarming, especially when we look at the real impacts, like the fact that 37% of respondents reported sickness in the lead up to exams and 30% reported increased family issues," he said.

-“By sharing these findings in the lead up to exams and partnering with ReachOut we hope to encourage students to ditch the unhealthy habits.”
+"By sharing these findings in the lead up to exams and partnering with ReachOut we hope to encourage students to ditch the unhealthy habits," he said.

 The research was conducted by YouthInsight, the full-service market research arm of membership organisation Student Edge, to deliver unique insights into exam habits and stresses of Australian students aged 16 to 24.